McColloch's Leap: Criticizing the legend

 Legendary tales frequently use hyperbole to glorify the feats of the hero and demonize the opponents.
 The referenced versions of this story are no exception, making it somewhat difficult to ascertain fact from fiction.
 This is compounded the fact that no American settlers saw the event and there is no Native American account of the siege.
 Samuel McColloch is the sole source, and his original telling was not written down.
 Specific criticisms follow:

-The legendary version of Samuel McColloch describes him as well-known frontiersman much feared and admired by his Native American foes at the time of the Leap.
+The legendary version of Samuel McColloch describes him as a well-known frontiersman much feared and admired by his Native American foes at the time of the Leap.
 The historic record for Samuel McColloch begins in 1777.

 The cliff is alternatively described as 150 ft or 300 ft.
-The vertical height of the leap also varies, with drawings showing a magnificent leap into the air, and the most modest retelling implying as 75 ft drop before a scramble down the rest of the hill.
+The vertical height of the leap also varies, with drawings showing a magnificent leap into the air, and the most modest retelling implying a 75 ft drop before a scramble down the rest of the hill.
 Horses can sustain serious injury from jumps at heights of 1.2 m (4 ft).
-The truth is impossible to know without speculation, but the lack of injury to the horse implies that a scramble down a very steep slope is the most likely scenario.
+The truth is impossible to know without speculation, but the lack of injury to the horse implies that a scramble down a very steep slope is the most likely.

-Natives are treated stereotypically; in particular, the story speculates that they want to capture McColloch alive to conduct a human sacrifice.